bumseb1ene/discord-reports/README.md

 1. **Bot Token**: Obtain your Discord bot token from the Discord Developer Portal.
 Add it to your environment variables or a `.env` file in your bot's directory.

-2. **API Credentials**: If your bot interacts with external APIs, include necessary credentials like API keys in your environment variables or the `.env` file.
+2. **API Credentials**: Add a new user to CRCON and generate a new API token

 3. **.env File Example**:
    ```